HEPTACOM/heptaconnect-docs/docs/general-resources/001-nomenclature.md

 The `PortalRegistry` is provided by HEPTAconnect and can be used as a factory for `PortalNodes`.
 When a component has an identifier of a `PortalNode` and needs the corresponding instance to interact with it, this service should be used to retrieve the instance.

+### Explorer

+An `Explorer` reads ids from the source and publishes them for emission.
+This is suitable for initial object discovery in the data source and successive data transfer via emissions.

 ### Emitter

 An `Emitter` reads data from the endpoint or data storage of a `PortalNode`, prepares the data in a structured form and then emits these structs.
 When it is asked to read data, a collection of `Mappings` is passed to its `emit` method.
 It is the `Emitters` job to connect to its data source and read the data (identified by the passed `Mappings`).
 The data should then be structured as a collection of `MappedDatasetEntityStructs` and returned or yielded.

+### Direct Emitter

+An `Explorer` that does the work like an `Emitter` as it reads and yields complete objects instead of ids from the source and release them for emission.
+This is suitable for faster object transfer or transfer that is triggered only by the source portal.

 ### Receiver